Let's make the internet a

 Oops!
 Something went wrong while submitting the form.

 UPDATE March 2023: We had to put this project "on hold" (probably forever) since we could not find a working business model to sustain the idea longterm.
-It's a social service to protect citizens from fake news.
+It seems to be a public service to protect citizens from fake news.
 Most people don't want to pay to be (partially) wrong all the time ;-)

 We need to stop misinformation without censorship.